 * I sorted through all my cameras and decided to sell the vast majority.
 I will hone my photography with my few favourites: Mamiya DSX, Pentax Spotmatic, the Yashica from my Dad, the underwater Minolta and driftwood pinhole camera.
 I’ve even decided to sell the Nikon FE I thought I wanted badly, and to stop myself from burning willy-nilly through rolls of film I’ll shoot more project-based work.
 Side note: if you’re looking to buy a film camera, get in touch.

 * I’m hell bent on having the BEST nutrition possible and caring about my mental and physical wellbeing.
-I’m continuing with daily rituals of art, juicing, yoga and walking but also my personal development.
+I’m continuing with daily rituals of art, juicing, yoga and walking but also my headspace.
 Just as long as it doesn’t involve signing up for anything, an e-course or buying a book.
 I reckon this will have a knock-on effect too of making me become a better person and of more service to others.
 The old ‘put on your own oxygen mask first’ chestnut.

 * Getting back into sewing.
 I’ve already donated 4 bags of clothes and linens, and it brings me a lot of joy to make my own clothes.
-Bonus: I have a sewist on hand for the tricky bits.

 * We are repairing our roof and will then make our crooked home fulfil our needs.
 We love it’s knobbly walls and sloping floors, I’ve a huge studio and a view to die for.
 Also, we were going to get a potager this year.
 I’ve changed my mind and I’ll work on my own lovely garden, nurturing the plants I already have and make it even more lovely.
-Moving house can wait.
+Moving house can wait another year.

 * Deepen my commitment to animals, be more of a voice for them and with conviction about veganism and animal welfare/rights.
 I shy away from this sometimes because I get upset easily by their suffering, and then there’s the haters calling you preachy or accusing you of not caring about humans.
 Oh please.